slcs-jsc/jurassic/README.md

 * You can cite the source code of JURASSIC by using the DOI https://doi.org/10.5281/zenodo.4572889.
 This DOI represents all versions, and will always resolve to the latest one.
 Specific DOIs for each release of JURASSIC can be found on the zenodo web site.

-More details on the data structures and algorithms can be found in the [JURASSIC reference manual](doc/refman.pdf)
+More details on the data structures and algorithms can be found in the [reference manual](https://slcs-jsc.github.io/jurassic)

 ## Contributing